 Confirming and Saving the Dataset

 In the Confirm and Save window, you can change the form’s name/form ID/filename of the XLSForm, but it cannot contain periods (.) or spaces.
 The input box will be prefilled with the filename of the uploaded CSV.
 Once you are satisfied, select Save.

-Up to this point, you can always always go back to the previous stage by clicking Back.
+Up to this point, you can always go back to the previous stage by clicking Back.
 And you can always cancel by selecting Cancel and Exit.
 However, if you discard the changes, all the changes will be lost.

-Once you have saved the form, the form’s page will be created, and the dataset will be upload with its associated form.
+Once you have saved the form, the form’s page will be created, and the dataset will upload with its associated form.

 Things to Remember About Uploading a Dataset

 - The XLSForm generated by uploading a dataset is different from an XLSForm you author from scratch: